 “Segments of One” – The Art of Personalized Communication

 Picture this: Donor communication as personal as a living room conversation.
 Pieces whose stories resonate, convey a genuine thank you, congratulate milestones, and ultimately increase giving.
-Join Stormie Kirby Harless from the Ball State University Foundation and Jonathan Van Oss of Pledgemine as they show you how you can treat your donors as “Segments of One.”
+Join Kristine Barker from the La Sierra University and Jonathan Van Oss of Pledgemine as they show you how you can treat your donors as “Segments of One”.